idea-lab/cst-blog/_posts/2018-09-28-variables.md

 #### Converting Decimals to Binary
 The number 678 can be thought of as 8 ones, 7 tens, and 6 hundreds.
 This because decimal numbers use base-10, or powers of 10 to express numbers.
 So 678 can be written as (8 * 10^0) + (7 * 10^1) + (6 * 10^2).

 Binary is base-2, so numbers are written as a sum of powers of 2.
 Take the number 13.
 13 can be thought of as 1 one, 1 four, and 1 eight, or (1 * 2^0) + (1 * 2^2) + (1 * 2^3).

-If you look at the exponents used, you can
-organize the sum like this: 1101.
+If you look at the exponents used, you can organize the sum like this: 1101.
 From right to left, there are values at positions 1, 3, and 4, or exponents 0, 2, and 3.
+In general, binary can be thought of as a series of powers of two that are 'active' or 'inactive', and adding up the 'active' powers will get us the decimal (base-10) equivilent.